joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/basics-of-touch-input.md

 gesture, as the gesture evolves.

 For touch point events, track how long the user rests on a specific interactive object.
-An application can track multiple, simultaneous touch points’ phases individually, and handle each accordingly.
+An application can track multiple, simultaneous touch points' phases individually, and handle each accordingly.

 For a gesture, interpret specific information about the transformation of the